davidacealgo/cucumber-protractor-test-project/README.md

 To enjoy the project first run: <br/> `npm install`

-Install the webdrivers used by protractor run: <br/> `webdriver-manager update`
+Install the webdrivers used by protractor run as super user: <br/> `webdriver-manager update`

 Run the tests with:<br/>
 `protractor conf/loginConf.js` <br/>